see7e/programming-studies/README.md

 dependences: NULL
 ---

+> [!INFO]
-> [!]
-The links are built for the obsidian branch, i was working in main but now i'll split correctly and after that update all the inter document links
+> The links are built for the obsidian branch, i was working in main but now i'll split correctly and after that update all the inter document links

 ---